USS Dolphin (AGSS-555)

 USS Dolphin (AGSS-555) was a United States Navy diesel-electric deep-diving research and development submarine.
 She was commissioned in 1968 and decommissioned in 2007.
-Her 38-year career was the longest in history for a US Navy submarine.
+Her 38-year career was the longest in history for a US Navy submarine to that point.
 She was the Navy's last operational conventionally powered submarine.

 Construction and service

 Dolphin was designed under project SCB 207.
 Her keel was laid on 9 November 1962 at the Portsmouth Navy Yard, Kittery, Maine.
 She was launched on 8 June 1968, sponsored by Mrs. Maggie Shinobu Inouye, (née Awamura), wife of U.S. Senator Daniel K. Inouye, and commissioned on 17 August 1968 with Lieutenant Commander J.R.
 McDonnell in command.

 Dolphin's hull number, "555", is unusual in that it was taken out of sequence.
 At the time of her 1968 commissioning, the five other new submarines commissioned that year, all of the Sturgeon class, had hull numbers ranging from 638 to 663.
 Dolphin's hull number was taken from a block of cancelled hull numbers from the World War II-vintage Tench class, the last of which was commissioned in 1951.
 The reason for the selection of "555" as Dolphin's hull number is not known.

 Despite a recent repair and upgrade, Dolphin was decommissioned on 15 January 2007 and stricken from the Naval Vessel Register on the same date.
 She is now a museum ship in San Diego Bay under the management of the San Diego Maritime Museum.